Business

 Saswat Swain, Senior Technology Architect at Accenture

 Take Saswat Swain, for example.
 Born with a genetic condition that causes brittle bones, he spent his childhood being carried to and from school by his father.
-Now, he is technology architect and associate manager at Accenture.
+Now, he is a technology architect and associate manager at Accenture.

 Despite being confined to a wheelchair, he was given the chance to prove himself and it could not have worked out better for either him or the company.